sergeil/DirectBundle/Resources/doc/index.rst

         /*
          * An action to handle forms.
          *
-         * @remote   // this annotation expose the method to API
+         * @Remote   // this annotation expose the method to API
-         * @form     // this annotation expose the method to API with formHandler option
+         * @Form     // this annotation expose the method to API with formHandler option
          * @param array $params Form submited values
          * @param array $files  Uploaded files like $_FILES */